murphyk2021/Stock-Analysis/README.md

 [See source code](https://github.com/murphyk2021/Stock-Analysis/blob/b9dfdcf7c048faeb6bc90a4c79fb693442429637/VBA_Challenge.xlsm)
 - - -
-When we compare the two strategies, we can see that there is a marked difference in their total run time.
+When we compare the two strategies, both gave us the same output data.
+With the additional formatting, it is easy to see that most of these stocks performed better in 2017 than they did in 2018!
+Additionally, when we use a timer to measure how long it took for each code to run there was a marked difference between the two.

 **All Stocks 2017**
 ![Comparison of run times for 2017](https://github.com/murphyk2021/Stock-Analysis/blob/1a81f29ec5d2fa9cc8a7a81263bb9fb787ec91e9/Resources/VBA_Challenge_2017comp.png)